 Our Charity & What We Do

 We want to achieve something real and lasting for India’s poorest people.
-We have a team of 7 Trustees and a small band of helpers who help us to achieve this.
+We have a team of 4 Trustees and a small band of volunteers who help us to achieve this.

-At present our principal activity is the running of 2 Children’s Homes for 165 destitute children.
-Bethel Children’s Home is in the suburbs of Chennai, and Joy Children’s Home (for victims of the 2004 Tsunami) is located some 300 miles South in a small fishing village.
+At present our principal activity is the running of 2 Children’s Homes for 135 destitute children: Bethel and Joy (built for victims of the 2004 Tsunami).
 Our aim is to give them a proper childhood in a happy family-style environment, enabling them to overcome poverty and to achieve a financially independent future.
 Click on the projects tab on the menu bar to find out more about our other work.

 All money donated to us goes directly to the point of need in India, as directed by our Indian partners.
 Regular visits are made to India by UK Trustees, who fund the trips out of their own pockets.
 During visits, we check that our 2 homes are being run well, properly maintained and the children are educated, healthy and well-cared for.
 We also look at opportunities for new projects and support our Indian partners in these.
 We check on accountability, ensure money is being well spent and ensure good working relationships.